|Nutritional Guidelines (per serving)|

 - 125g Gruyere cheese (or aged Cheddar, grated)

 - 1 tsp butter + 2 tbsp (for the topping)

 - Dash freshly ground pepper

-- Peel, rinse and dry the potatoes then slice as thinly as possibly (a mandolin is good for this but a sharp knife works just as well).
+Peel, rinse and dry the potatoes then slice as thinly as possible (a mandolin is good for this, but a sharp knife works just as well).

-- Finely slice the Brie into long strips and lay across the top of the gratin.
+Finely slice the Brie into long strips and lay across the top of the gratin.
 Dot the surface with the extra butter.
-Season with salt and pepper (potatoes absorb a lot of salt which is also needed to add flavour).
+Season with salt and pepper (potatoes absorb a lot of salt which is also needed to add flavor).